nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Improved

-- new 'updateSource' methods 'server' and 'client' for smoother and faster behaviour
+- new 'updateSource' methods 'server' and 'client' htmlFor smoother and faster behaviour
 - 'updateSource' options object as param
 - new public events 'onUpdateSourceInit', 'onUpdateSourceInit', 'onUpdateSourceFail' and 'onUpdateSourceAbort'
 - new error codes 4005 and 4006

 ### Removed

-- pause/play update behaviour except for iOS
+- pause/play update behaviour except htmlFor iOS

 ## **[3.18.7]**

 ### **Release Notes**

-This version contains an improvement for the detection of supported browser types and versions.
+This version contains an improvement htmlFor the detection of supported browser types and versions.

 ### **Changelog**